grpc/proposal/A6-client-retries.md

 #### Exposed Retry Metadata

-Both client and server application logic will have access to data about retries via gRPC metadata.
-Upon seeing an RPC from the client, the server will know if it was a retry, and moreover, it will know the number of previously made attempts.
-Likewise, the client will receive the number of retry attempts made when receiving the results of an RPC.

-The header name for exposing the metadata will be `"grpc-previous-rpc-attempts"` to give clients and servers access to the attempt count.
-This value represents the number of preceding retry attempts.
+In order to make data about retries available to the server application logic, the client library will set the outgoing initial metadata entry `"grpc-previous-rpc-attempts"` with a value equal to the number of preceding retry atttempts.
 Thus, it will not be present on the first RPC, will be 1 for the second RPC, and so on.
 The value for this field will be an integer.
+The client library may also set this entry in the received initial metadata that it provides to the client application.

 #### Disabling Retries